-Context of the Singapore Tax Regime
+Background to the Singapore Tax Regime

 Implications for multinationals

-Impact on Transfer Pricing
+Effects on Transfer Pricing

-Review of Tax Incentives
+Review of tax incentives

 Conclusion